Search this databases for Scholarly articles in the field of psychology.

 (click in image to enlarge)

-Note that on the left-hand side of the screen, you can see many of the same filters that appear on the initial search page (or when you click on the "Advanced Search" option to get to that page).
-Sometimes advanced filters are needed, but often, the option to limit to Full-Text, Peer-Review, and scholarly/academic articles appears on the left.
+Note the filters at the top of the screen, just below the search box.
+By clicking "All Filters" you can see many of the same filters that appear on the initial search page (or when you click on the "Advanced Search" option to get to that page).
+Sometimes advanced filters are needed, but often, the option to limit to Full-Text, Peer-Review, and scholarly/academic articles at the top are enough.

 (click on image to enlarge)